johnvenkiah/CI_MS2_John_Venkiah/README.md

 - Actual Result: *Works as intended*

+(The nav menu can be viewed on several devices in the images above)

 **Home Page Feature**

 - Action: *The user viewing and navigating within the home page on any device*